 From appliances to aesthetics, take a look at the best kitchen trends for the decade ahead...

 What’s hot in the world of kitchen design?
-From raw surfaces, curved edges and fluted glass to exposed kitchen storage, smart extractors and patterned flooring, there are no shortage of super cool trends for the decade ahead.
+From exposed kitchen storage, smart extractors and patterned flooring to raw surfaces, curved edges and fluted glass, there’s certainly no shortage of super cool kitchen trends for 2020.

-So, whether your current kitchen needs renovating or you simply want to refresh a tired scheme, take inspiration from the latest kitchen designs.
+So, whether your current kitchen needs renovating or you simply want to refresh a tired scheme, take inspiration from the latest in modern kitchen design.

 Find your nearest kitchen showroom.

 1. PRECIOUS METAL

 Known for infusing his brand with a rock’n’roll aesthetic, Massimo Buster Minale of Buster + Punch has drawn on his love of motorbikes to create a new Burnt Steel finish that mimics the rainbow effect of oxidised exhaust pipes.
 Check out this striking look on Precious Bar – a nifty cabinet handle with padlock and chain you can trust to keep tots well away from your whisky collection.

 2. HANDS FREE

 Imagine asking your tap to dispense 150ml of warm water.
 Controlled by Amazon’s Alexa or Google Assistant, the U by Moen provides any volume of water up to 20 litres and at precise temperatures.
 It also works manually.